apollographql/apollo-link-rest/README.md

 This library is under active development.
 For information on progress check out [this issue](https://github.com/apollographql/apollo-link-rest/issues/3) or the design [here](./designs/initial.md).
 We would love your help!
 If you want to get involved create or comment on an issue with interest!
 This could be writing, docs, testing, anything!
 We would love for you, yes you, to be a part of the Apollo community!

 ## Contributing
-This projects uses TypeScript to bring static types to JavaScript and uses Jest for testing.
+This project uses TypeScript to bring static types to JavaScript and uses Jest for testing.
 To get started, clone the repo and run the following commands:

 ```bash
 npm install # you can also run `yarn`